Natural value. What is a natural number? History, scope, properties

 Example 1

-Decision: Based on the specified property, because by condition $a
+Solution: Based on the specified property, because by condition $a

 Often, to compare numbers, they find their difference and compare it with zero.
-If the difference is greater than $0$, but the first number more than a second, if the difference is less than $0$, then the first number is less than the second.
+If the difference is greater than $0$, but the first number more than the second, if the difference is less than $0$, then the first number is less than the second.

 Rounding natural numbers